Before you head out on the water check local guidelines and follow public health rules.

 Washington’s diverse waterways require different skills, preparation and safety equipment for paddlers.
-While many paddlecraft are easy to use without training, we recommend you take courses to improve your paddling technique, learn the laws that apply and become a safer paddler — all of which will enhance your experience.
+We recommend you take courses to learn the laws that apply, emergency procedures, navigation rules and paddling techniques — all of which will enhance your experience.

 BEFORE YOU GO

 Know that kayaks, canoes and stand-up paddleboards (SUP) are subject to boating laws and regulations.
 You are urged to boat responsibly to prevent accidents, minimize impacts, and avoid conflicts with other boaters.
 Following are guidelines to help you prepare before you head out on your paddling adventure: